73499 - Safety and Loss Prevention M

 COURSE CONTENS for a.y.
 2025-2026

-1.Introduction to the course
+1.Introduction to the Course

 Risk: the process industry and the Chemical Process Quantitative Risk Analysis (C.P.Q.R.A.), the concepts of risk and safety, risk definitions, risk classification methods (individual risk / collective risk; natural risk / anthropic risk, with the sub-categories of technological risk and industrial risk); industrial risk (conventional risk, specific risk, risk of major accident); elements on the Italian legislation on occupational risk; the Seveso I, II and III directives; the Legislative Decree 105/2015 with its annexes and the relevant implementing decrees; the risk of major accidents in the context of HSEQS disciplines; the risk of major accidents in the context of green chemistry and sustainability.
 Risk indices: the concepts of frequency and probability; individual / local risk; social risk, with calculation examples (f/N curves (simple frequency / number of fatalities), F/N curves (cumulative frequency / number of fatalities), the expected number of deaths or Potential Life Loss, histograms local risk / number of people present); risk matrices.
 The procedure for calculating risk: the three phases of the calculation; risk acceptability criteria, with examples of application to local risk, social risk, risk matrices; safety measures (preventive and protective; according to the Swiss cheese model, according to the "shell" model, according to T.Kletz); residual risk and the tools for its management (internal and external emergency planning, land use planning, investigation of accidents, inspections).
 The subjectability of establishments to Legislative Decree 105/2015: art.
 3 and annex 1; lower tier and upper tier major accident establishments; the notification; the safety report; the safety management system for the prevention of major accidents.

-2.Hazardous properties of chemicals
+2.Hazardous Properties of Chemicals

 The hazardous properties of chemical substances: flammability, explosiveness, toxicity, corrosivity, reactivity.
 In-depth study of the “flammability” property.
 In-depth study of the "toxicity" property.
 The CLP regulation.
 The GHS system (origin and development, classification of chemical substances, pictograms, H-statements, P-statements, hazard phrases, the group of physical hazards and its main classes, the group of health hazards and its main classes, the group of environmental hazards and its class, examples of subdivision of classes into categories, differences between the CLP regulation and the GHS system).
 The safety data sheet and labeling of chemical substances.
 The REACH regulation (origin, structure, registration and evaluation of chemical substances, authorization for the production of SVHC substances (with definition of PBT and vPvB substances, endocrine disruptors, PMT and vPvM substances), restrictions on chemical substances).

-3. Hazard identification
+3. Hazard Identification Techniques

 Introduction to hazard identification.
 The main hazard identification techniques: historical analysss; checklists; safety review / safety audit; index methods; HazId analysis; HazOp analysis; what-if analysis; FMEA / FMECA.
 Criteria for choosing the hazard identification techniques to apply.